SamSAM-WWW/uav-localization/README.md

 📣Sound problem may occur with VMware, please avoid using Ubuntu on VMware to record sound.

+📣Sometimes the UMA_16 will be automatically set as system input or output.
+This will lead to sound record failure.
+You better set your other devices as system input and output before recording sound.

 ## 📁The folder `Acoustic_Camera`
 This is code to track sound source.